 In the case of an emergency, parents will be notified as soon as possible.
 If it is a life-threatening or time-sensitive situation, the proper authorities will be called and/or notified.
 In the case of weather or other natural disasters, TIC Summer Camp will contact parents via email, web, phone, and text with the information provided.
 Please make sure your information is up to date in our records.
 TIC Summer Camp is required to report any suspected child abuse as required by the law.

 By registering your camper for tennis, you allow TIC Summer Camp to transport your child, via bus, to area tennis courts.
 Campers are required to follow bus safety rules: Fasten seat belts (when available), remain seated at all times and behave in a polite and orderly manner.
 TIC is fully insured and meets all the American Camp Association accreditation standards for transporting children including vehicle inspections and licensed drivers.

 TIC Summer Camp does not discriminate on the basis of gender, race/ethnicity, economic status, sexual orientation, physical ability, or cultural and religious backgrounds.

 Act of God

-In the event the opening of camp is delayed or camp ends early due to an act of God or civil authority or other reason beyond the control of camp, no adjustment of tuition will be made.
+In the event, the opening of camp is delayed or camp ends early due to an act of God or civil authority or other reason beyond the control of the camp, no adjustment of tuition will be made.